stavrosan/Online-order-shop/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.6.

+Main features:
+Products can be added to the cart and are diplayed in cart-page.
+Increment the quantity of a product by clicking add to cart button.
+The cart items can be removed bz clicking remove button.
+Total cost of cart items and the whole cart total are calculated upon updates in cart items.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.